Current Studies

 Participants: 3 - 9 month olds

-What’s happening in your child’s brain while he or she sleeps?
-How is that different from your (adult) brain while you sleep?
+What happens in your child’s brain during sleep?
+How is it different from what happens in the adult brain?
 How do these brain waves mature over time?

-The purpose of our study is to measure infant brain wave patterns during natural sleep (naptime) using electroencephalogram (EEG) at 3.5 and 6.5 months of age.
-Our objective is to characterize the brain waves occurring in infants during natural sleep, examine how different areas of the brain communicate with one another, and determine if the brainwave patterns identified are associated with behavioral measures, such as temperament, motor, and early cognitive skills.
+The purpose of this study is to measure infant brain wave patterns during natural sleep (nap time) using electroencephalogram (EEG) at ages 3.5 and 6.5 months.
+We aim to characterize the brain waves occurring in infants during natural sleep, examine how areas of the brain communicate with one another, and determine if the brainwave patterns identified are associated with behavioral measures, such as temperament, motor, and early cognitive skills.

 Complex Auditory Brainstem Processing in Early Development